infitex24/to-do-list/README.md

 # to-do-list
-10 tasks for Android academy by SafetyHeads
+10 tasks by Michał Wójcik for Android academy by SafetyHeads